 SMCX & Random X-inactivation

-When pluripotent female epiblast cells differentiate, one of their two X-chromosomes is inactivated in a random manner.
+When pluripotent female epiblast cells differentiate, one of their two X chromosomes is inactivated in a random manner.
 Despite much progress, the factors and mechanisms that cause random X-inactivation selectively in females remain obscure.
 We recently postulated that genes that escape X-inactivation function as dose-sensitive factors that induce X-inactivation selectively in females (Gayen et al., 2016).
-X-inactivation escapees are expressed from both X-chromosomes in females, including from the otherwise inactivated X-chromosome.
+X-inactivation escapees are expressed from both X chromosomes in females, including from the otherwise inactivated X chromosome.
 As a result, the expression of X-inactivation escapees is higher in females compared to males.

-We nominated the X-inactivation escapee Smcx / Kdm5c as a candidate inducer of Xist and X-linked gene silencing.
-SMCX demethylates histone H3 di- and tri- methylated at lysine 4 (H3K4me2 and H3K4me3), which are chromatin marks associated with active gene expression.
-Additionally, hypomethylation of H3K4 is associated with Xist induction and silencing of X-linked genes on the inactive-X. Finally, unlike many other escapees, Smcx escapes X-inactivation in both mouse and human, suggesting an evolutionarily conserved dose-dependent function.
+We nominated the X-inactivation escapee Smcx / Kdm5c as a candidate inducer of Xist and thus of X-inactivation.
+KDM5C demethylates histone H3 di- and tri- methylated at lysine 4 (H3K4me2 and H3K4me3), which are chromatin marks associated with active gene expression.
+And, unlike many other escapees, Kdm5c escapes X-inactivation in both mouse and human, suggesting an evolutionarily conserved dose-dependent function.